PurpurMC/PurpurDocs/mkdocs/Commands.md

     - `bukkit.command.ping`

 ## /uptime
-- This command allows viewing the uptime of the server.
+- This command shows the uptime of the server.

 - **permission**:
     - `bukkit.command.uptime`